vdods/vorpy/README.md

 # To-Do List

--   Make the symbolic module aware of vectorized operations so that fast numpy-implemented ndarray functions can be used instead of structure-forgetting symbolic expressions that are fully written out.
+-   Make the `symbolic` module aware of vectorized operations so that fast `numpy`-implemented `ndarray` functions can be used instead of structure-forgetting symbolic expressions that are fully written out.
+For example, the 1st and 2nd total derivatives of a quadratic form are simply matrix expressions which have simple `numpy` expressions.
 -   Verify that `vorpy.apply_along_axes` is automatically parallelized.
--   Require numpy.ndarray or tuple be the type of the input array(s) for apply_along_axes, so that extra parens to form a trivial tuple are not necessary in the basic case where there is a single input array.
+-   Require `numpy.ndarray` or `tuple` be the type of the input array(s) for `apply_along_axes`, so that extra parens to form a trivial tuple are not necessary in the basic case where there is a single input array.
--   In apply_along_axes, allow the base case where input_array_v[0].shape = () and input_axis_v = [].
+-   In `apply_along_axes`, allow the base case where `input_array_v[0].shape == ()` and `input_axis_v == []`.
+-   Increasing the order of Tao's nonseparable Hamiltonian integrator doesn't actually do what it should, even when using very small timesteps (expected behavior is that the error is orders smaller, but what actually happens is that it's of the same order as say order=2).
+Examine why this is happening (perhaps published version of Tao paper is updated with correction).

 # References